We all hate being sold to. Thanks to well-executed, simple sales funnels online.

 Most funnels don’t work well, and there are a host of reasons why they don’t, apart from fundamental issues such as lack of demand, a business in a hyper-competitive market without a USP, etc.

-Some sales funnels, however, work like monster machines.
+Simple sales funnels they might be.
+However, work like monster machines.

 Some funnels listed here are straightforward with just a single bait and a lifetime’s equivalent of nurturing that’s triggered once you sign up.
 Others are more complex.
 Some companies use the freemium model allowing you to do use products before purchasing; others use multiple lead magnets such as webinars, cheat sheets, eBooks, collection of information, and others.